 Membership increased with the new building.
 Any Jewish organization without a hall of its own could use this one.
 Galveston's Rabbi Henry Cohen, a great supporter of the organization, was the speaker in December.
 There was also a lecture about Russian Jewish immigrants, and Literary Wednesdays was instituted.
 The office of General Secretary was created to look after the affairs of the group.
 Sam Bloomberg of San Antonio was elected General Secretary in 1911.
 He was closely connected with the JLS of that city, which was formed two years after Houston and patterned after it.
 S. J. Westheimer was elected president.
-There were 170 members

-In 1912, Bertha Westheimer suggested a vaudeville show and a committee was formed.
-Bertha directed the show in April.
-Basketball and baseball teams were organized.
+There were 170 members directed the show in April.
+Basket-ball and baseball teams were organized.
 To express encouragement and welcome to young men and women graduates and confirmands, an annual Kadimah Reception was started.
 A girls basketball team was formed, and a Sunday School opened with Dr. W. Willner as superintendent.